CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 ## Python distribution

-The most important application we will need for our scientific coding environment is a *Python distribution*.
+The first application we need for our scientific coding environment is a *Python distribution*, the set of tools and libraries for developing code in Python.

 Most computers already have a Python distribution installed with the operating system (OS).